The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Free energy of the torus

-\begin{proof}[Proof of Proposition~\ref{prop:qf-lb-torus}] To obtain a lower bound on the partition function, we can restrict the particle numbers in all squares $\alpha$ to their mean $\bar n_\alpha = Nb^2$.
-Thus define the indicator function
+To obtain a lower bound on the partition function, we use the coordinates $[-1/2,1/2)^2$ for $\T$ and the grid $\b S$ centered at $0$.
+We can then restrict the particle numbers in all squares $\alpha$ to their mean $\bar n = \bar n_\alpha = Nb^2$. {(Although $\bar n_\alpha$ is independent of $\alpha$, we often keep the index for analogy with Section~\ref{sec:quasifree}.)} Thus we define the indicator function